maismail/service-discovery-clients/java/README.md

 you can use DNS to query Consul, provided that it's configured correctly.

 The API is the same.
 One **important** difference is that the service name should be the FQDN of the service.
 Also, you can't query with tags.
+By default it will use the nameserver configured for your system e.g. `/etc/resolv.conf` for *nix.
+If you want to provide another nameserver use the `Builder` methods `withDnsHost` and `withDnsPort` - **both** must be set.

 In the following example we take the first service registered with `my-service-name.service.domain` domain name.